Molamenqing

 Molamenqing did enjoy a temporary fame in the early 1980s.
 At the time it was one of the highest unclimbed peaks in the world (using a prominence cutoff low enough to qualify it as a separate summit).
 A team from New Zealand applied to the Chinese authorities to climb the peak, and became one of the first Western teams to be allowed to climb in Tibet since before World War II.
-The team succeeded in making the first, and so far the only, ascent of the mountain.
+The team succeeded in making the first, and so far the only, ascent of the mountain in 1981.
 They started from the east side of the peak, but their long route went via the north side of Shishapangma and approached the summit from the west.
+Bruce Farmer and Dick Price first reached the summit on May 14.
+Members of the team also reached the summit on May 16 and 20.

+In 2013, a Slovenian team attempted to climb the south face but were repelled early on by an extremely broken glacier.
+They then tried the east face and managed to setup a tent site at ca. 6600 m.
+After reaching ca. 6800 m, they turned back to due snow and wind conditions.
+A storm persisted and the lack of supplies forced them to retreat.

 The Himalayan Index lists no other attempts on this peak.